When Creative Is the Wrong Tool! The Ideative Process: A Better Tool for Our Constrained World

 Ideative Construction Tools

-The Pragmatic Marketing Framework is an excellent example of a tool for pulling your K and E blocks into a bill-of-materials to create your blocks for idea assembly.
+The Pragmatic Institute Framework is an excellent example of a tool for pulling your K and E blocks into a bill-of-materials to create your blocks for idea assembly.

 Imagine you are a product manager for an accounting software product, and are facing a scenario where the IRS issues an assessment on fuel use as part of the new President’s energy independence program.
 The assessment comes just weeks before your next release.
 Your product has to handle the new IRS assessment, you cannot miss the release date due to Wall Street expectations, nor can you expect to make your product comply in the short timeframe.